isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

    :align: center

-Links to various helpful documentation pages are available, including Google BigQuery's documentation and ISB-CGC's BigQuery documentation and the ISB-CGC Release Notes.
+Links to various helpful documentation pages are available, including Google BigQuery's documentation and ISB-CGC's BigQuery documentation under the **Resources** dropdown.
+This documentation page can be navigated to directly by clicking on **Help**.
+A link to the Release Notes for the ISB-CGC BigQuery Table Search are on the **About** page.

 .. image:: BigQuery/BigQueryTableSearch-Documentation.png